So you just stabbed, sliced, or gored in some way a few mooks

 - In Fire Emblem Radiant Dawn Ike's finish animation after killing an opponent includes him doing this twice.

 - One of Ukyo's win poses in Samurai Shodown.

-- Vergil does this quite a few times with his sword, Yamato, in Devil May Cry 3.
+- Vergil does this quite a few times with his sword, Yamato, in Devil May Cry 3. note

 - Raidou Kuzunoha does this after every battle in Raidou Kuzunoha vs. The Soulless Army.